Aaron Hernandez Trial Day 1: Defense opens by slamming Boston PD's 'corruption'

 One benefit to Hernandez is that the Commonwealth can’t introduce that he has already been convicted of murder or is serving time in prison.
 Much of jury selection focused on weeding out people who knew of the Lloyd murder and 2015 trial in Fall River, Mass., about 50 miles south of Boston.

-A sizeable contingent of heartbroken family and friends came to the ninth-floor courtroom here in downtown Boston to support the victims.
+A sizeable contingent of heartbroken family and friends came to the courtroom here in downtown Boston to support the victims.
 Hernandez had a much smaller group, basically just Shayanna Jenkins, his one-time fiancée and the mother of his young daughter.

 The two dated on and off since middle school in Bristol, Conn., where they both grew up.
 Jenkins was granted immunity at the Lloyd trial to testify about the removal of a box from their home that prosecutors alleged contained the murder weapon.